SimonDarksideJ/SimonDarksideJ.github.io/_posts/2022-03-08-getting-started-with-blogging-using-github-pages-and-jekyll.md

 ## Setting a default GitHub Jekyll theme

-Additionally, at this point, you can also select a theme for your site from the built-in Jekyll themes GitHub has to offer by clicking on the "Choose a theme" button:
+Additionally, at this point, you can also select a theme for your site from the built-in Jekyll themes GitHub has to offer in the "Settings -> Pages" you accessed in the [Activating GitHub Pages](#activating-github-pages) section.
+There you will find a "Choose a theme" button under "**Theme Chooser**".
+Once clicked you should see the selection of themes to pick:

 ![GitHub pages theme selection](/assets/img/posts/20220307/github-pages-theme-selection.png)